-The perimeter around which an infected person can infect others is called the ‘transmission zone’ and this varies depending on the pathogen.
-For example, the SARS coronavirus which spread in 2002-2003 had a transmission zone of at least three rows around a sick passenger.
+The perimeter around which an infected person can infect others is called the ‘transmission zone’ and this varies depending on the pathogen AND its variants.

 The coronavirus is believed to spread through the droplets from an infected person’s sneeze or cough.
-This is why the World Health Organisation recommends staying at least one metre away from other people, particularly those who are coughing or sneezing.
+This is why the World Health Organisation continues to recommend staying at least one metre away from other people, particularly those who are coughing or sneezing.

-Keeping your distance is just one of the few things you can do to decrease your chance of infection.
-One of the best things you can do is to pack prepared.
+Keeping your distance is just one of several things you can do to decrease your chance of infection when flying.

 What Should You Bring on a Plane to Stay Healthy?

-A protective face mask is not necessary for healthy travellers and is only recommended for those who are coughing or sneezing or taking care of someone that presents these symptoms.
 To use a mask effectively, it must cover your nose and mouth without any gaps around your face.
-It should be removed once it is damp and disposed of immediately.
+It should be removed once it is damp and changed immediately.
 When removing a mask, do so by the straps.
 Avoid touching the actual mask to minimise the risk of spreading droplets onto your hands.
 Also wash and sanitise hands before you put a new mask on and after you take an old one off.
 For plane travel, keep a ziploc bag for soiled masks, allowing you

 What Can You do During the Flight to Stay Healthy?

-You should also stay hydrated while you fly, particularly if you are flying long haul.
+Don’t forget to stay hydrated while you fly, particularly if on a long-haul trip.
 Humidity in the cabins is very low which can dry out the mucous membranes in your nose making them less effective at fighting against infection.